codeplaysoftware/standards-proposals/placeholder_accessors/index.md

 ### When `is_placeholder` returns true

-The accessor API features constructors that don't take the handler parameter.
+The accessor API features constructors that don't take the handler parameter and/or memory object as a constructor.
+Accessors can then be default constructed, and the memory object can be assigned later when registering the accessor in the command group.

 In addition, a new method to obtain a normal accessor from the placeholder accessor is provided.